 The Global Registration Identifier for Donors (GRID) was developed by the WMDA to ensure secure, reliable and unambiguous assignment of donors.
 The GRID standard is a 19-character donor identifier composed of three elements: Issuing Organization Number (ION), Registration Donor Identifier, and Checksum (shown below).
 This standard will ensure each donor ID is globally unique and will reduce the risk of misidentification of donors or their donations.

-If the donor is a NMDP unrelated cord blood unit or a NMDP unrelated donor, indicate the GRID number and continue with question 75.
+If the product is NMDP facilitated (PBSC or marrow product), as noted in question 55, indicate the GRID number and continue with question 72.

-If the donor is a non-NMDP unrelated donor (PBSC or marrow product), indicate the GRID number and continue with question 66.
+If the product is not NMDP facilitated (PBSC or marrow product), as noted in question 55, indicate the GRID number and continue with question 63.

-Report “yes” if the non-NMDP CBU ID is the same as the International Society of Blood Transfusion (ISBT) Donation Identification Number (DIN) and continue with question 66.
+Report Yes if the non-NMDP CBU ID is the same as the International Society of Blood Transfusion (ISBT) Donation Identification Number (DIN) and continue with question 63.
 If the product has an ISBT label on it, the ISBT DIN number is in the upper-left-hand corner and consists of a letter followed by 12 numbers, two sideways numbers, and a letter in a box.
 Example below:

 Please find additional information regarding the ISBT DIN numbers and traceability at http://www.iccbba.org/uploads/22/82/2282aa443bf8a2187880304636814244/IN-003-ISBT-128-for-Blood-Components-An-Introduction-v4.pdf.
 For example, you may see a barcode with an alphanumeric string below it.

-If the CBU ID is not the same as the ISBT DIN number, select “no” and continue with question 65.
+If the CBU ID is not the same as the ISBT DIN number, or it is not known, select No and continue with question 62.

 Report the ISBT DIN number using the letter, 12 digits, 2 sideways numbers, and the letter in the box.

-The registry code for NMDP donors is and for NMDP cord units is .
+The registry code for NMDP donors is USA1 and for NMDP cord units is U1CB.

 If the donor was found through DKMS, report the registry that facilitated the HCT.
 Some registries may be listed more than once with BMDW (one way for marrow/PBSC products and differently for cord blood products).
 Ensure that the appropriate code for the product was selected because distribution of data depends on the code.

-If the registry code cannot be determined using the BMDW website, select “other registry” and continue to question 67.
+If the registry code cannot be determined using the BMDW website, select Other registry and continue to question 65.

 If the BMDW website does not list a match code for the adult donor registry or cord blood bank, provide the registry’s official name in the “Specify other Registry or UCB Bank” field.

-Report if the donor’s / infant’s date of birth is “known” or “unknown.”
-If the donor’s/infant’s date of birth is “known,” report the date of birth (YYYY-MM-DD) in question 69 and continue with question 72.
-If the donor’s/infant’s date of birth is “unknown,” continue with question 70.
+Report if the donor’s / infant’s date of birth is Known or Unknown.
+If the donor’s / infant’s date of birth is Known, report the date of birth (YYYY-MM-DD) in question 66.
+If the donor’s / infant’s date of birth is Unknown, continue with question 67.

-Report if the donor’s / infant’s age is “known” or “unknown.”
-If the donor’s/infant’s age is “known,” report the donor’s/infant’s age at the time of product collection in question 71.
+Report if the donor’s / infant’s age is Known or Unknown.
+If the donor’s/infant’s age is Known, report the donor’s/infant’s age at the time of product collection in question 68.
 Report the age in months if the donor is less than 1 year old, otherwise report the age in years.
-If the donor’s/infant’s age at collection is “unknown,” continue with question 72.
+If the donor’s / infant’s age at collection is Unknown, continue with question 69.

-Question 73: Specify blood type: (non-NMDP allogeneic donors only)
+Question 70: Specify blood type (donor) (non-NMDP allogeneic donors only)

-Question 74: Specify Rh factor: (non-NMDP allogeneic donors only)
+Question 71: Specify Rh factor (donor) (non-NMDP allogeneic donors only)

 Indicate the donor’s Rh (rhesus) factor.
 The Rh factor is an important characteristic in allogeneic transplant because product may require manipulation to minimize the risk of immune reaction due to incompatibility.